 Fir Cones – Kindergarten Class

 Children wishing to join our Kindergarten class should have had their third birthday and should be out of nappies (unless they are incontinent due to disability).
 Children visit the Kindergarten with their parents before joining and will stay for a short informal taster session.
-Children may attend the Kindergarten for between one and five full days, with days being agreed with the school before the child joins.
+Children may attend the Kindergarten for between two and five full days, with days being agreed with the school before the child joins.
 Parents may increase the number of days their child attends Kindergarten, providing there is space available.
 We expect children to make the transition from Kindergarten to Reception in the Autumn term following their fourth birthday.

 Children wishing to join our Reception classes should have had their fourth birthday by the 31st August in the year in which they are seeking entry.
 For children in our Kindergarten, entry into our Reception class is automatic, unless there are profound behavioural or other difficulties that would prevent a child from accessing a Firs School education, or that would seriously disrupt his/her education or the education of others in the group.